-Reports of financial misdealings by the Catholic Institute for Deaf People (CIDP) featured in Ireland’s national press in July 2017, after the Health Service Executive audited entities receiving its annual funding allocations.
+Reports of financial misdealings by the Catholic Institute for Deaf People (CIDP) featured in Ireland’s national press in July 2017, after a Health Service Executive (HSE) audit of entities that receive its annual funding allocations.
 The CIDP manages specialist deaf education including the Holy Family School (amalgamated from St Mary’s and St Joseph’s Schools), the Deaf Education Centre, a preschool for deaf children and elder care for vulnerable adults.

 Deaf charity credit cards used to buy alcohol, a watch and vouchers for Michelin-starred restaurant https://t.co/9601w0NMP5